mantidproject/mantidimaging/docs/release_notes/next.rst

 - #1394 : Add .nxs extension to NeXus save path
 - #1399 : NeXus Saving OSError message
 - #1331 : Make MI Windows compatible
+- #1430 : Provide an Anaconda package that is compatible with Windows

 Fixes
 -----